eicket/myWSJTEncoder/README.md

 FT4/FT8 frequency deviations are smoothed with a Gaussian filter.
 WSPR uses a rectangular frequency-deviation pulse.
 A single Gaussian smoothed frequency deviation pulse is created according to equation (3) in [1] and then superposed on each symbol.
-The length of the pulse is limited to the length of 3 symbols and is superposed on the previous, current and next symbol, as the calculation of the frequency deviation for the message progresses .
+The length of the pulse is limited to 3 symbols and is superposed on the previous, current and next symbol, as the calculation of the frequency deviation for the message progresses .

 The Gaussian-smoothed frequency deviation pulse has the following shape :